*NOTE: This is an old post from several months ago. I have posted an update recently, be sure to check it out!

 In this post, I want to share my experience with perioral dermatitis, in hopes that it will provide advice/insight to anyone out there who is looking for answers.
 Trust me, I understand how frustrating this rash is and how hopeless it makes you feel.
 I avoided eye contact with people, I avoided being near bright lights, and I even avoided many social situations because I was so self-conscious about my skin.

 My story begins back in November of 2015.
-I had just started college, and I definitely had a lot of stress in my life at that time.
+I had just started college, and I definitely had a lot of stress in my life.
 I was in a new place, separated from my friends and boyfriend at the time, and I was having a lot of trouble making friends.

 I noticed that these strange red bumps were cropping up around my mouth area, under my nose, and on the outer corners of eyes.
 I was confused because I never had any skin issues growing up, just the occasional pimple here and there.
 Frustrated, I began to dab acne medication on the red spots, hoping they would go away.
 To my horror, this only made them angrier and the bumps started to spread upwards onto my cheeks, and even appeared on the center of my forehead.
 My self-esteem plummeted and I would only go out on rare occasions with tons and tons of makeup on.
 If I did go out, I would constantly look in the mirror to check my skin and ensure my makeup was still intact.
 I would barely look at people because I was so insecure.
 Whenever I talked to someone, I assumed they were just staring at my skin.

 As time went on, I became more and more frustrated with the rash and began googling my symptoms.
-I found a condition called “perioral dermatitis” and the symptoms lined up to exactly what I was dealing with.
+I found a condition called “perioral dermatitis” and the symptoms lined up to exactly what I was experiencing.
 I saw several natural remedies such as coconut oil and calendula cream, which I tried that night and it did nothing to help the condition.
-After a few days of trying natural treatments, I finally caved and decided to go to a dermatologist to get the proper treatment.
+If anything, it made my skin more irritated.
+After several days of trying natural treatments, I finally caved and decided to go to a dermatologist.

 The dermatologist was extremely kind and understanding.
-She prescribed Metrogel and a Doxycycline pill.
+She prescribed Metrogel and a Doxycycline antibiotic.
 I took two pills of the Doxycycline for two weeks, then tapered off to one pill a day for another couple weeks.
 The rash cleared up COMPLETELY and I was so happy.
 Finally, I had clear skin again!
-A blissful seven months later, I began to notice bumps cropping up again in July 2016.
+A blissful seven months later, I began to notice bumps cropping up again.
 I was devastated.

-I didn’t want to take pills again, so instead I tried literally everything under the sun.
+I didn’t want to take antibiotics again, so instead I tried literally everything under the sun.
 This includes:

-- Apple cider vinegar blotted on the areas
+- Diluted apple cider vinegar blotted on the areas

 - Diaper rash cream (zinc oxide)